-12.2.2 Example: does FSM M accept x?
+14.2.2 Example: Does DFA M Accept x?

-We have seen that it is computable to determine if a given FSM M accepts a given string x.
+We have seen that it is computable to determine if a given DFA M accepts a given string x.
 It should also be clear that an algorithm can do that in time that is proportional to the product of the length of the description of M and the length of x.
-(You should be able to do much better than that, but it is fast enough.)
+(You should be able to do much better than that, but it is fast enough for our purposes.)
 If the input has length n, that is surely $O(n^2)$ time.

-12.2.3 Example: is $x \cdot y = z$?
+14.2.3 Example: Is $x \cdot y = z$?